Dimethoxyamphetamine: 3,4-DMA

 Note that two other positional isomers of dimethoxyamphetamine, 2,6-DMA and 3,5-DMA, have also been made, but these drugs have not been tested in humans and their effects are unknown.
 However, it is likely that these compounds would also produce amphetamine-like stimulation or possibly hallucinogenic effects.

+3,5-DMA

+Not known to have been assessed in humans and inactive in terms of psychedelic-like effects in rodents.